booc0mtaco/dotfiles/README.md

 This will install many useful tools and resources that are managed via homebrew, and it's caskrooms.
 Requires homebrew being installed (you *did* read the instructions above, right?).

-Once this completes, a few manual steps remain:

-- setting up some apps to start at runtime.
-	- caffeine
-	- itsycal
-	- quicksilver
-	- etc.

 - for a full list of installed applications, run `brew cask list`

 ### `3-atom.sh`